 We would like to monitor how you interact with this website so we may continue to improve it.

-For visitors with a taste for history and heritage a trip to the historic headland is a must.
+For visitors with a taste for history and heritage a trip to the historic Hartlepool Headland is a must.
 There is a real spirit to this place with it’s heritage coastline, Saxon history and maritime past.
 A bit of a hidden gem!

 The rich and varied heritage of Hartlepool Headland is particularly intriguing.
 The unique story of this ancient borough of Hartlepool can be instantly revealed thorough its gorgeous scenery of historic buildings, town walls and maritime architecture that huddle the seafront.